anatoli-labs/FormRoute/README.md

 # FormRoute

-A serverless form handling service that processes form submissions, sends email notifications, and stores data in your choice of database.
-Perfect for static websites that need form functionality.
+A privacy-first serverless form handling service that processes form submissions, sends email notifications, and routes data to your choice of external services.
+Perfect for static websites that need form functionality without storing user data.

 ## Features

+- ✅ **Privacy-First** - No form data storage, pass-through architecture only
+- ✅ **Per-Form SMTP** - Each form can use its own email configuration
+- ✅ **Web Dashboard** - Easy form creation and management via web interface
+- ✅ **Multiple Integrations** - Route to Google Sheets, Make.com, Zapier, or custom webhooks
+- ✅ **Spam Protection** - reCAPTCHA, hCaptcha, Turnstile, honeypot fields
 - ✅ **Serverless** - Deploy to Vercel, Netlify, or any serverless platform
-- ✅ **Multiple Databases** - SQLite, Google Sheets, Turso, Make.com, or custom webhooks
-- ✅ **Spam Protection** - reCAPTCHA, hCaptcha, Turnstile, honeypot fields
-- ✅ **Authentication** - API keys, domain restrictions, or public forms
-- ✅ **Email Notifications** - Customizable HTML templates
 - ✅ **Rate Limiting** - Built-in protection against abuse
-- ✅ **Zero Config** - Works out of the box with SQLite, configure what you need
+- ✅ **Legal Compliance** - GDPR-ready with consent tracking and privacy policies

 ## Quick Start